-Ego The Living Planet Spoilers: Who He Is In Marvel Comics And In ‘Guardians Of The Galaxy 2’
+Ego, The Living Planet, Spoilers: Who He Is In Marvel Comics And In ‘Guardians Of The Galaxy Vol. 2’

 But it eventually becomes clear that he’s actually tested quite a few of his interstellar offspring to determine if they met his exacting requirements.
 Those who didn’t joined an ever-growing pile of bones.
 But finally, he gets to Star-Lord himself.

-In the end, Ego the Living Planet is definitely a jerk.
+In the end, Ego, the living planet, is definitely a jerk.
 In the movie, he is a full-blown villain wanting Peter to help him take over the universe.
-His goal is to go from Ego the Living Planet two Ego the Living Galaxy.
-So, fairly Darth Vader-ish after all.
+His goal is to go from Ego, the living planet, to Ego, the living galaxy.
 But by the end of the film, Peter makes the decision to turn his back on his bad dad and the dark side.
-Obviously, Ego the Living Planet’s announcement that he had in fact intentionally given Peter’s mother cancer played a big part in this decision.
+Obviously, Ego’s announcement that he had, in fact, intentionally given Peter’s mother cancer played a big part in this decision.

-Interestingly, after finally finding his biological father in Ego the Living Planet, Quill eventually realizes that his real father – the one who actually cared about him at least – was Yondu, the space alien who had kidnapped him and raised him to be what he was.
+Interestingly, after finally finding his biological father in Ego, the living planet, Quill eventually realizes that his real father – the one who actually cared about him at least – was Yondu, the space alien who had kidnapped him and raised him to be what he was.
 This was made clear at the end of the film when Yondu sacrifices himself to save Peter.

 [Featured Image by Marvel Films]